Skip to content

 Change Mouse Haptic Feedback Intensity in Settings

-You can change your mouse haptic feedback intensity in Windows 11 through the Settings app by going to Bluetooth & devices, then Mouse, and clicking on Haptic signals.
+You can change your mouse haptic feedback intensity in Windows 11 directly through the Settings app by going to Bluetooth & devices, then Mouse, and adjusting the Haptic signals slider.

 1. Open Settings by pressing Win+I.